Papagoat/a-cloud-guru-exam-tips/01-IAM-S3.md

 * New users are assigned **Access Key ID** & **Secret Access Keys** when first created.
 These are not the same as a password.
 * You only get to view your **Access Key ID** & **Secret Access Keys** once.
 * Always setup **Multi-factor Authentication** on your root account.
-* You can create and customise your own password rotation policies
+* You can create and customize your own password rotation policies

 # S3
 * S3 is Object-based. i.e. allows you to upload files.